UniversalDependencies/docs/_af/feat/Subcat.md

 #### Examples

-* _'n Verwysingsnommer sal op die skerm verskyn sodra jy die vorm ingedien het._ “A reference number will appear on the screen as soon as you submitted the form.”
+* _'n Verwysingsnommer sal op die skerm <b>verskyn</b> sodra jy die vorm ingedien het._ “A reference number will appear on the screen as soon as you submitted the form.”

 ### <a name="Tran">`Tran`</a>: transitive verb